Skip to main content

 It may be necessary to transfer roles from one team member to another, e.g. during long-running incidents.
 In this case, it is the responsibility of whoever is in a role to ensure that someone else takes it over.

-Whoever assumes a role should announce it in the incident slack thread, so that the team is aware.
+Whoever assumes a role should announce it in the incident slack channel (or thread if the channel was not created), so that the team is aware.

 Please bear in mind that not every incident requires the whole team to be involved (even if they all want to join in).